l1ttle-org/SamplePlugin/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
-about: Ask a question that's not related to a bug or a pending feature
+about: Ask a question about BanSystem
 title: ''
-labels: question
+labels: 'type: question'
 assignees: ''

 ---